 The results of these acts have given us a set of Web Content Accessibility Guidelines (WCAG).
 WCAG is the de facto standard for web content accessibility and has been referenced and adopted internationally.
 It's our holy grail and is the standard we are trying to achieve.

 This gives us, the creators/builders, the empowerment to fight for better experiences.

 In 2018, according to an analysis by international legal firm Seyfarth Shaw, the number of federal lawsuits filed in response to web accessibility was almost three times higher than the year before.
 It spiked from 814 lawsuits to 2,258.
 That's a 177% uptick in just one year.

-All have been sued due to not meeting accessibility requirements.
+All of the above brands have been sued for not meeting accessibility requirements.

 Beyonce - Users could not access the key features of Beyoncé’s website.
 There was no alt text, no accessible dropdowns, and no keyboard access.
 The same went for Hobby Lobby, Burger King, Blue Apron, Nike, and CVS.